HighnessAtharva/help/docs/how-to/llm-static-scan.md

 ---
 title: LLM Static Scans
-description: Learn how to perform LLM Static Scans using AccuKnox for GitHub and Hugging Face repositories to secure your Large Language Models.
+description: Learn how to perform LLM Static Scans using AccuKnox for OpenAI, Ollama and Custom Large Language Models.
 ---

 # LLM Static Scans

 AccuKnox provides static analysis for Large Language Models (LLM) to identify vulnerabilities, security risks, and compliance issues.
-This guide walks you through setting up and running LLM Static Scans for models hosted on GitHub and Hugging Face.
+This guide walks you through setting up and running LLM Static Scans for models hosted on OpenAI, Ollama, and Custom Large Language Models.

 !!! tip "Subprompts and Probes"
     For a detailed list of subprompts and probes that ML and LLM scans rely on, please refer to the [Subprompts Categories](https://help.accuknox.com/use-cases/subprompts-categories/) page.